StankovicLab/Acoustic-Plotter/documentation.md

 ## Combine Files GUI

 If the user has multiple files they would like to edit, combine, delete bad trials, or combine trials, use the Combine Files GUI.
-This GUI will only accept matlab files so before using it, user must convert ARF files to MAT files in main GUI or by using the script [`convertARFtoMAT.m`](https://github.com/StankovicLab/Acoustic-Plotter/tree/main/convertARFtoMAT).
-Once data is loaded, user will see data displayed in a data-tree like format which is organized by File -> Mouse -> Frequency -> Levels (Levels is only to provide the user with level information, nothing can be modified at this level).
+This GUI will only accept matlab files so before using it, user must convert ARF files to MAT files in main GUI or by using the script `convertARFtoMAT.m`.
+Once data are loaded, user will see data displayed in a data-tree like format which is organized by File -> Mouse -> Frequency -> Levels (Levels is only to provide the user with level information, nothing can be modified at this level).

 <p align="center">
   <img src="Assets/doc10.png" alt="hi" class="inline"/>
 </p>

 To move files, select files to move.
-Based on which part of the data-tree user selects, that data will be moved to the new file.
+Based on which part of the data-tree user selects, those data will be moved to the new file.

 <p align="center">
   <img src="Assets/doc11.png" alt="hi" class="inline"/>